 It’s important to find out whether you qualify for tax credits or Universal Credit before making a decision.
 If you qualify for tax credits or Universal Credit then in the majority of cases you are likely to be better off claiming help with childcare through benefits and not applying for childcare vouchers or Tax-Free Childcare.

 If you apply for and are awarded Tax-Free Childcare your Universal Credit or Tax Credit award will be terminated.
 This means all of your Universal Credit, including amounts for you, your children and your housing, not just the childcare element.
 Similarly, if you are claiming tax credits, your Working Tax Credit and Child Tax Credit awards will be terminated not just your childcare element.
 You will be able to switch back if claiming Tax-Free Childcare was not the right choice for you or your circumstances later change.

-Almost everybody will be worse off by taking vouchers from April 2012.
-This is because the reduction you get in tax and national insurance by having the vouchers taken out of your salary before you are taxed is less than the advantages you get through claiming tax credits.
+Compared to benefits, almost everybody will be worse off by taking childcare vouchers.
+This is because the reduction you get in tax and national insurance by having the vouchers taken out of your salary before you are taxed is less than the advantages you get through claiming benefits.